-This is the new default error handler in Camel 2.0 onwards.
+This is the default error handler in Camel.

 no dead letter queue (not possible)

 By default, any exception thrown during routing will be propagated back to the caller and the Exchange ends immediately.
 However, you can use the Exception Clause to catch a given exception and lower the exception by marking it as handled.
 If so, the exception will not be sent back to the caller, and the Exchange will succeed, but not continue being routed.
 See the difference between

 In this route below, any exception thrown in, eg the

 validateOrder bean, will be propagated back to the caller via the jetty endpoint.
 It will return an HTTP error message back to the client.

 We can add an onException in case we want to catch certain exceptions and route them differently, for instance to catch a ValidationException and return a fixed response to the caller.

 onException(ValidationException.class) .handled(true) .transform(body(constant("INVALID ORDER"))); from("jetty:http://localhost/myservice/order") .to("bean:validateOrder") .to("jms:queue:order");

 ValidationException is thrown from the

 validateOrder bean, it is intercepted by the DefaultErrorHandler that lets the